farambis/StatCompare-Whiz/markdown/independent_parametric.md

 No closed form formulas were identified for the computation of a ($1 - \alpha$) CI for the *CL* ES.
 Mastrich & Hernandez (2021) recommends to transform the bounds of the CI of $d$ "to provide a sense of uncertainty around the reported CLES" (p.
 733).
 The user of this application can use the above formula on the CI limits given by the application for $d$ to transform these limits into $CL_d$ values, if they wish to do so.
 Otherwise, a $1 - \alpha$ percentile bootstrap CI is computed and can be used to communicate said uncertainty.

-Two nonparametric estimators of the above population effect that do not make the normality or homoscedasticity assumptions of the *CL* ES, are called the probability of superiority (*PS*; Grissom, 1994) and the *A* measure of stochastic superiority (Vargha & Delaney, 2000) (see the documentation tab of the page on nonparametric ES for the independent groups design).
+Two nonparametric estimators of the above population effect that do not make the normality or homoscedasticity assumptions of the *CL* ES, are called the probability of superiority (*PS*; Grissom, 1994) and the ***a*** measure of stochastic superiority (Vargha & Delaney, 2000) (see the documentation tab of the page on nonparametric ES for the independent groups design).
 As discussed by Grissom and Kim (2001) and Vargha and Delaney (2000) these estimators can be considered preferable to the  parametric estimator and if raw data is available the user is best advised to compute one of them alongside the *CL* ES.

 <br>